Security-Onion-Solutions/securityonion-docs/logstash.rst

 lsheap
 ~~~~~~~~~~~~~

-By default, if total available memory is 8GB or greater, the Logstash heap size in ``/etc/logstash/jvm.options`` is configured (during setup) to equal 25% of available memory, but no greater than 4GB.
+If total available memory is 8GB or greater, Setup sets the Logstash heap size to 25% of available memory, but no greater than 4GB.

 For more information, please see https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html#compressed_oops.